-The witch’s facade of contentment faded for a moment and Krys was hit with an intense wave of sadness.
+The witch’s facade of contentment faded for a moment and Talia was hit with an intense wave of sadness.
 “They are the remains of those who led that effort.
 The southern witches all got their wish to know the divine and became the closest thing to the Goddess they could.”

 “They do more good now than they ever did as people, or so I’m told,” she laughed as contentment once more began to radiate from her.
 “Now, their song quiets the wild creatures in the area and make it safe to travel.
 The energy from their ever present melody illuminates the nights, keeping the darkness at bay.
 Magic from them leeches out into the soil, allowing what was once a barren wasteland to flourish.”

-“I had always felt the crystals were looking out for us,” Krys said, once more eating from her half-empty bowl.
+“I had always felt the crystals were looking out for us,” Talia said, once more eating from her half-empty bowl.
 “I never would have imagined that was actually the case though.
 Sad as having my hunch confirmed might be, knowing only furthers my desire to become a witch myself.”

 “And why do you want to become witch, dear?”
 The woman said as she puffed at a cup steaming tea that had appeared seemingly out of nowhere.